Skip to content

 Android Resource Collection Manual Configuration

-If you encounter some low-version environments or other SDK conflicts, you need to manually configure Android Resource data tracking
+If encountering low-version environments or other SDK conflicts, manual Android Resource data tracking is required.

 OkHttpClient client = OkHttpClientProvider.createClientBuilder()